 ₹2 Lakhs |

-Note that the limit for this deduction is ₹30,000 in the case:
+The limit for this deduction will be capped to ₹30,000 in the following cases:

-If you have availed of a housing loan on April 1, 1999, or later, but the housing construction was not complete in 5 years
+You have availed of a housing loan on 1st April, 1999, or later, but the housing construction was not complete in 5 years

-Also, note that the deduction is not allowed until and unless you provide the certificate of payment of housing loan interest.
+Also, remember that the deduction is not allowed until and unless you provide the certificate of payment of housing loan interest.

 In order to claim deductions under Section 24 of up to ₹2 Lakhs, the taxpayers have to fulfil the following criteria: